by Amanda Zink, J.D., M.A.

 Federal law requires parental consent prior to collection of any data from products used by children under 13.
 Thus, when Hello Barbie is synced with the required iPhone/Android app, parents must e-sign a consent form explaining how collected data will be used.
 Parents are then offered a weekly email with links to their child’s audio sessions, which they can listen to and delete from the company’s servers at any time.
 Hello Barbie has many advocacy groups up in arms, with much of the focus on improper marketing potential and parental spying.
 The terms of service state simply that recordings “may be used for research and development purposes” such as improving technology and refining the underlying algorithms”.

 A recent New York Times article, “Artificially Yours,” describes various challenges the development team has faced, including there being “no doubt [a child using the doll] will ask Barbie all manner of those intimate questions that she wouldn’t ask an adult.”
-What are the ethical answers to these potentially touchy questions?

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.